EarthScope/ispaq/README.md

 comprehensive quality assurance system called [MUSTANG](http://service.iris.edu/mustang/).

 The MUSTANG system was built to operate at the IRIS DMC and is not generally portable.
-However, the key MUSTANG component is the Metric Calculators and these are meant to be publicly available.
+However, the key MUSTANG component is the Metric Calculators and these are publicly available.
-While the results of MUSTANG calculations are stored in a database and provided to users via web services, ISPAQ is intended to reproduce the process of calculating these metrics locally on the user's workstation.
-This has the benefit of allowing users to generate just-in-time metrics on data of their choosing, whether stored at IRIS DMC or on the user's own data store.
+While the results of MUSTANG calculations are stored in a database and provided to users via web services, ISPAQ is intended to carry out the process of calculating these metrics locally on the user's workstation.
+This has the benefit of allowing users to generate just-in-time metrics on data of their choosing, whether stored an FDSN data center or on the user's own data store.

-IRIS has over 40 MUSTANG algorithms that calculate metrics, most written in R, that are now available in the CRAN (Comprehensive R Archive Network) repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
+IRIS has over 40 MUSTANG metrics algorithms, most written in R, that are now available in the CRAN (Comprehensive R Archive Network) repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
 ISPAQ comes with the latest version of these packages available in CRAN and ISPAQ has an update capability to allow users to seamlessly upgrade